 Overall, over 20.0 percent of households in Huron are considered overcrowded, more than double the percentage of overcrowding in Fresno County as a whole (6.1 percent).
 Further, over 5.0 percent of Huron households are considered severely overcrowded, which is also higher than the 3.6 percent of households in Fresno County.
 While all of Huron has an overcrowding rate greater than 20.0 percent (Figure 1F-16, Overcrowding in Huron), in the area south of the previous Southern Pacific Railroad and east of S. Lassen Avenue, approximately 21.7 percent of households are overcrowded.
 In contrast, approximately 33.5 percent of households in the remainder of the city are overcrowded.
 These high rates of overcrowding throughout the city may indicate a shortage of suitably sized housing at affordable rates for a range of household types, families doubling up to afford housing, or other causes of overcrowding.
-Huron has the second-highest rate of renter overcrowding, behind San Joaquin, indicating a significantly high need for housing options that combat overcrowding.
+Huron has the second-highest rate of homeowner overcrowding in Fresno County, behind Mendota, as well as the second-highest rate of renter overcrowding, behind San Joaquin, indicating a significantly high need for housing options that combat overcrowding.